Best of 2025

 BELL WITCH & AERIAL RUIN

-(USA.
-Profound Lore Records.
-Funeral Doom)
+(USA | Profound Lore Records | Funeral Doom)

-Erik Moggridge comes wholly to the dark on this perfect amalgam of two unreal musical forces.
+Erik Moggridge comes wholly to the dark side on this perfect amalgam of two unreal musical forces.
 The most immediate, most roiling, most rocking Bell Witch record to date which adds Mournful Congregation-esque doleful shred sections but never loses its most lugubrious heart.

 -